furrtek/Waimea/README.md

 Text for data zones starts with `data:` and strings (with no spaces) separated by commas.
 A vertical ruler can be set with `ruler:`, a x position, and a color index.
+A note can be added with `pin:`, a x position, a color index, and a string.

 # Layout.txt format